 Pillar Coordinators (PC) coordinate the work of the respective Thematic Steering Groups.
 Usually, for every Thematic Steering Group the Pillar coordination is shared between at least two coordinators, whenever feasible coming from two participating countries, one from an EU member state and one from a candidate country and San Marino.

-Pillar Coordinators ensure an effective implementation of the Actions and activities included in the Action Plan under each Pillar.
+Pillar Coordinators ensure an effective implementation of the actions and activities included in the Action Plan under each Pillar.
 This involves securing agreement on the Roadmap of Actions of the Pillars, including the timetable and the list of indicators for monitoring and evaluating progresses achieved, and ensuring close contacts between project promoters, programmes and funding sources.
 Regular reporting on annual basis is foreseen, including biennial reporting to EC.
-The Pillar coordination and monitoring activities will be supported by technical assistance provided by the Facility point project.
+The Pillar coordination and monitoring activities will be supported by technical assistance provided by the Facility Point project.
 This work is transnational, inter-sectoral and inter-institutional.

 Pillars’ Leadership: The PCs represent very important and vital component of the Strategy.
-PCs and the TSG members represent the expertise in the respective sector and drive forward the overall process, identifying key areas for action and adopting the most suitable approaches to implement Actions, including potential use of proper funds.
-Having the overview of the sector and in accordance with the Action Plan they have to identify key processes leading to fulfilment of the Strategy’s goals through different activities and through selecting how to best implement solutions.The PCsare key facilitators of the Strategy and serve as a strong liaison between their TSGs, Governing Board and National Coordinators as well as stakeholders by offering a platform for exchanging and coordinating initiatives, policy processes and information/communication.
-They work – with the proper governance support - on the implementation of related Pillar Actions, in close contact with the EC and relevant EU agencies, relevant stakeholders at different territorial levels (international, national, regional, local) and of different background (inter-governmental, non-governmental, experts, academia, multipliers, civil society, financial instruments etc.).
-Based on evidence, they lead the preparation of proposals for revisions of the Action Plan..
+PCs and the TSG members represent the expertise in the respective sector and drive forward the overall process, identifying key areas for action and adopting the most suitable approaches to implement Actions.
+Having the overview of the sector and in accordance with the Action Plan they have to identify key processes leading to fulfilment of the Strategy’s goals through different activities and through selecting how to best implement solutions, including potential use of proper funds

+The PCs represent the TSG and therefore they must ensure proper involvement and inclusion of all TSG participants.
+They are key facilitators of the Strategy and serve as a liaison between their TSGs, Governing Board and National Coordinators as well as stakeholders by offering a platform for exchanging and coordinating initiatives, policy processes and information/communication.
+They work – with the proper governance support - on the implementation of related Pillar Actions, in close contact with the EC and relevant EU agencies, relevant stakeholders at different territorial levels (international, European, national, regional, local) and of different background (inter-governmental, non-governmental, experts, academia, multipliers, civil society, financial instruments etc.).
+Based on evidence, they lead the preparation of proposals for revisions of the Action Plan.
 They ensure proper follow up on agreed strategic guidelines provided to the Thematic Steering Groups (TSGs) by the GB and NCs.

+The PCs are obliged to ensure equal relevance, ownership, involvement and treatment towards all participating countries in the decision-making and operation of TSGs as well as transparency in the coordination and the leadership of the Pillar.

+Pillar Coordinators, with the support of Facility Point project, shall organize at least 2 TSG meetings per Presidency year.
+The PCs shall inform the TSG members well in advance about the meetings and allow ample time for the preparation for the active involvement at the meeting.

-The PCs are obliged to ensure equal relevance, involvement and treatment towards all participating countries in the decision-making and operation of TSGs as well as transparency in the coordination and the leadership of the Pillar.The horizontal and cross-cutting topics as defined in the Action Plan (Enlargement, Green Rural Development etc) and in accordance with the identified need for their stronger address, must be taken into account in the implementation of the Pillars.
-To this end, dialogue between the horizontal working groups and the TSGs should be ensured.
+The horizontal and cross-cutting topics as defined in the Action Plan (Enlargement, Green Rural Development etc) and in accordance with the identified need for their stronger address, must be taken into account in the implementation of the Pillars.
+To this end, appropriate involvement of TSGs’ in horizontal working groups should be ensured.

 The Thematic Steering Groups (TSG)

 Thematic Steering Groups (TSGs) drive the Action Plan implementation work under their respective Pillars.
 Generally, there is one Thematic Steering Group formed per Pillar.
-For now, only in the case of Pillar 2, there are two TSGs existing, Transport and Energy TSG respectively, which work in close coordination while sharing methodologies and procedures.
+For now, only in the case of Pillar 2, there are two TSGs subgroups existing, Transport and Energy TSG respectively, which work in close coordination while sharing methodologies and procedures.